vishalsrini/quizapp/README.md

 # quizapp
-This is a simple quiz app in angularjs.
-You can see the explanation here: http://technology.vishalsrini.com/quiz-app-using-angularjs
+This is a simple quiz application in angularjs.

+You can see the explanation in the following link: http://technology.vishalsrini.com/quiz-app-using-angularjs